mendomania/adult-ed-platform/DJANGO.md

 [Here](https://docs.djangoproject.com/en/2.1/topics/http/views/) are the official docs for views in Django.<br />

 • <b>The URL dispatcher</b> (`urls.py`)<br />
 This file maps URL path expressions to Django views (which in turn map to HTML templates, as explained in the preceding section).
 Regular expressions are used to define URL path expressions.
-For instance, the example below shows that the URL path `comparison` maps to the `comparison` view definition (as shown in the previous section) and that the URL path `program` followed by a `program_code` made up of at least one lowercase letter maps to the `detail_program` view.
+For instance, the example below (taken from the URL [dispatcher](https://github.com/mendomania/adult-ed-platform/blob/master/osr/urls.py) of this project) shows that the URL path `comparison` maps to the `comparison` view definition (as shown in the previous section) and that the URL path `program` followed by a `program_code` made up of at least one lowercase letter maps to the `detail_program` view.

      # Comparison page
      url(r'comparison/$', views.comparison, name='comparison'),